Command strips are a great invention for hanging small items, and they work really well.

 Hardwall hangers are made out of plastic and have small metal pins that can be pushed into the surface of the wall.

 The multiple pinheads give the hanger a better weight distribution of support.

-They are great for objects that weigh up to 20 pounds.
+They are great for objects that weigh up to 20 pounds (ideal for patio lights).

 Make sure that the weight of your décor pulls down from the wall and not away from the wall, since this could pull the pins out from their placement.

 These hangers are a perfect choice for brick, cinderblock, and concrete surfaces.

 They replace the standard process of drilling and adding an anchor to tough walls, which means that they’re easy for anyone to use and will make a minimal dent in your wall.

 They’re also a great option for outdoor spaces made of these materials.

 Since the nails on these hangers are very small, it’s very important not to overload them with more weight than the manufacturer suggests.